-Notice to User: Copper-Count-N may be used in greenhouses and shade houses to control diseases on some crops which appear on this label.
-The grower should bear in mind that the sensitivity of crops grown in greenhouses and shade houses differ greatly from crops grown under field conditions.
-Neither the manufacturer nor the seller has determined whether or not Copper-Count-N can be used safely on all greenhouse- and shade house-grown crops.
-The user should determine if Copper-Count-N can be used safely prior to commercial use.
-In a small area, apply the recommended rates to the plants in question, i.e. foliage, fruit, etc., and observe for 7-10 days for symptoms of phytotoxicity prior to commercial use.
+Notice to User: COPPER-COUNT-N may be used in greenhouses and shade houses to control diseases on some crops which appear on this label.
+The grower should bear in mind that the sensitivity of crops grown in greenhouses and shadehouses differ greatly from crops grown under field conditions.
+Neither the manufacturer nor the seller has determined whether or not COPPER-COUNT-N can be used safely on all greenhouse- and shadehouse-grown crops.
+The user should determine if COPPER-COUNT-N can be used safely prior to commercial use.
+In a small area, apply the recommended rates to the plants in question, i.e. foliage, fruit, etc., and observe for 7 - 10 days for symptoms of phytoxicity prior to commercial use.

-RATE/1000 INCTOLICTIONS CROP DISEASE CONTROLLED Alternaria blight SQ.
+CROP DISEASE CONTROLLED RATE/1,000 SQ.
 FT.
-4 Tbsp INSTRUCTIONS Begin applications prior to development of disease symptoms.
-Repeat Eggplant Anthracnose 4 Tusp sprays at 7-10 day intervals or as disease pressure dictates.
-Phomopsis sprays at 7 to day intervale of de diocade proceede alocated.
-Pepper Bacterial spot 4-6 Tbsp Begin applications when conditions first favor disease development and repeat at 5-10 day intervals as needed depending on disease severity.
+INSTRUCTIONS EGGPLANT Alternaria Blight Anthracnose Phomopsis 4 Tbsp.
+Begin applications prior to development of disease symptoms.
+Repeat sprays at 7 - 10 day intervals or as disease pressure dictates.
+PEPPER Bacterial Spot 4 - 6 Tbsp.
+Begin applications when conditions first favor disease development and repeat at 5 - 10 day intervals as needed depending on disease severity.
 Use higher rate for severe disease.
-Tomato Early and late blight Bacterial speck 4-6 Tbsp Begin when disease first threatens and repeat at 7-10 day intervals or as needed depending on disease severity.
+TOMÁTO Early and Late Blight 4 - 6 Tbsp.
+Begin when disease first threatens and repeat at 7 - 10 day intervals or as needed depending on disease severity.
 Use higher rate for severe disease.
-4 Tbsp Begin when disease first threatens and repeat at 7-10 day intervals or as needed depending on disease severity.
-Anthracnose Bacterial spot Gray leaf mold Septoria leaf spot 4-8 Tbsp Begin applications when disease first threatens and repeat at 7-10 day intervals or as needed depending on disease severity.
-Use higher rate for severe disease. .trus (non-bearing nursery) Brown Rot Citrus canker Greasy Spot Melanose Pink Pitting Scab 6 Tbsp Begin applications when disease threatens.
+Bacterial Speck 4 Tbsp.
+Begin when disease first threatens and repeat at 7 - 10 day intervals or as needed depending on disease severity.

+Anthracnose Bacterial Spot Gray Leaf Mold Septoria Leaf Spot 4 - 8 Tbsp.
+Begin applications when disease first threatens and repeat at 7 - 10 day intervals or as needed depending on disease severity.
+Use higher rate for severe disease.
+CITRUS (Non-bearing Nursery) Brown Rot Citrus Canker Greasy Spot Melanose Pink Pitting Scab 6 Tbsp.
+Begin applications when disease threatens.
 Repeat at 30 day intervals or as needed depending on disease severity.